A Poset Structure on the Alternating Group Generated by 3-Cycles: Introduction

-In this article we set out to study the poset $(G,\leq_{\Gen})$ in the case, where $G=\Alt_{N}$ is the alternating group and $\Gen$ is the set of all $3$-cycles.
+In this article, we set out to study the poset $(G,\leq_{\Gen})$ in the case where $G=\Alt_{N}$ is the alternating group and $\Gen$ is the set of all $3$-cycles.
 In that case we replace the subscript ``$\Gen$'' by ``$\bth$''.
-Several articles have been written about ordering the elements of $\Alt_{N}$ with respect to certain generating sets, mostly for the purpose of equipping $\Alt_{N}$ with a ``Coxeter-like'' structure; see~\cites{athanasiadis14absolute,brenti08alternating,mitsuhashi01the,regev04permutation,rotbart11generator}.
+Note that several articles have been written about ordering the elements of $\Alt_{N}$ with respect to certain generating sets, mostly for the purpose of equipping $\Alt_{N}$ with a ``Coxeter-like'' structure; see~\cites{athanasiadis14absolute,brenti08alternating,mitsuhashi01the,regev04permutation,rotbart11generator}.
 However, none of these orders fits into the framework described in the first paragraph of this section.

-When $\Gen$ is the set of all $3$-cycles of $\Alt_{N}$, then it turns out that the poset $(\Alt_{N},\la)$ has a rich combinatorial structure, which can be compared to the well-studied structure of $(\Sym_{N},\lt)$.
-Our first main combinatorial result computes the \emph{zeta polynomial} of the closed interval $[\id,c]_{\bth}$ in $(\Alt_{N},\leqa)$, where $c=(1\;2\;\ldots\;N)$ is a long cycle for $N$ odd.
+We will show that the poset $(\Alt_{N},\la)$ has a rich combinatorial structure, which can be compared to the structure of $(\Sym_{N},\lt)$ mentioned before.
+Our first main combinatorial result computes the \defn{zeta polynomial} of the closed interval $[\id,c]_{\bth}$ in $(\Alt_{N},\leqa)$, where $c=(1\;2\;\ldots\;N)$ is a long cycle for $N$ odd.
 The evaluation of the zeta polynomial at an integer $q$ yields the number of multichains of length $q-1$ in $[\id,c]_{\bth}$.

 \begin{theorem} Let $N=2n+1$ be an odd positive integer, and let $c=(1\;2\;\ldots\;N)\in\Alt_{N}$.
 The zeta polynomial of the interval $[\id,c]_{\bth}$ of $(\Alt_{N},\leqa)$ is given by

 \end{theorem}